johennie/copyright_study/README.md

 For instance, tuning the SVM model resulted in a test accuracy increase from 0.562 (default) to 0.617 and the F1 score rose from 0.560 to 0.612.
 <br><br>

+## Next steps and recommendations
 For future work, exploring additional text preprocessing techniques to further enhance model performance would probably improve results.
+Some examples of additional text processing include stemming, lemmatization, and the use of advanced embeddings like BERT to capture semantic meaning.
+Also, fine-tuning hyperparameters for the GradientBoosting model could yield even better results.
 Additionally, expanding the dataset with more cases could provide more robust and generalized predictions.